dotnet/runtime/docs/design/specs/Memory-model.md

 As of this writing there is no specific support for operating with incoherent memory, device memory or similar.
 Passing non-ordinary memory to the runtime by the means of pointer operations or native interop results in Undefined Behavior.

-## Sideeffects and optimizations of memory accesses
+## Side-effects and optimizations of memory accesses
-.NET runtime assumes that the sideeffects of memory reads and writes include only changing and observing values at specified memory locations.
+.NET runtime assumes that the side-effects of memory reads and writes include only changing and observing values at specified memory locations.
 This applies to all reads and writes - volatile or not. **This is different from ECMA model.**

 As a consequence:
 * Speculative writes are not allowed.
 * Reads cannot be introduced.
 * Unused reads can be elided.
-* Adjacent nonvolatile reads from the same location can be coalesced.
+* Adjacent non-volatile reads from the same location can be coalesced.
-* Adjacent nonvolatile writes to the same location can be coalesced.
+* Adjacent non-volatile writes to the same location can be coalesced.

 ## Thread-local memory accesses
 It may be possible for an optimizing compiler to prove that some data is accessible only by a single thread.
 In such case it is permitted to perform further optimizations such as duplicating or removal of memory accesses.